What is MCB?

 A two Pole MCB provides switching and protection both for a phase and the neutral.

-A triple/three phase MCB provides switching and protection only to three phases of the circuit and not to the neutral.
+A triple/three phase miniature circuit breaker provides switching and protection only to three phases of the circuit and not to the neutral.

 A TPN MCB has switching and protection to all three phases of the circuit and additionally Neutral is also part of the MCB as a separate pole.